Bali nightlife guide – Kuta nightlife

 Partying is far from being a primary goal of my travel, but meeting twenty and thirty-somethings from around the world was awesome.

-Kuta is Bali’s nightlife capital, and it might be the equivalent for Australians of Cancun for Americans.
-Ahh, Kuta nightlife.
+Kuta is the Bali nightlife capital, and it might be the equivalent for Australians of Cancun for Americans.
+Bali nightlife for singles is in Kuta.
 It’s easy to get to (for Aussies), cheap once you’re there, and great parties with other travelers.
 Spring break is 24/7/365.
 If GTL is the motto on the Jersey shore, then Surf-party-surf might be the equivalent here.
 Surf, nightlife, surf, meet travelers, surf, get faced, get laid in Bali.
 Welcome to Kuta.
-It’s not the experience I was looking for but it was fun and considering I didn’t know anybody upon arrival, it was a great transition to begin my trip.
+It’s not the experience I was looking for but it was fun.
+Considering I didn’t know anybody upon arrival, it was a great transition to begin my trip.

-Happy hour that included unlimited vodka red bull drinks.
+Happy hour in Kuta included unlimited vodka red bull drinks.
 “Bounty” has 6 bars, a live music area with cover bands, and 2 clubs.
 Two doors down is 61 Legian / Sky Garden Lounge/ ESC and it might be bigger.
 Another place I went to had 2 hours of free drinks with unlimited tapas.
 You can see how this can be a crazy place.
-Kuta nightlife is crazy.
+Bali nightlife, particularly Kuta nightlife, is crazy.
 Travelers come looking to surf and get laid in Bali – and they find plenty of both.
 The Kuta beach experience is mediocre (recommendations on where in Bali to actually go for beaches below), but if you’re looking for craziness, come to Bali, head to Kuta, and come ready to party.

-While at times it seemed like most of the people visited Kuta for drinking, partying, and sex with other travelers, nightlife isn’t the only draw.
-Lots of travelers go there for surfing.
-Surfing is really huge there.
+While at times it seemed like most of the people visited Kuta for drinking, partying, and sex with other travelers, Bali nightlife isn’t the only draw in Kuta.
+Lots of travelers go to Kuta for surfing.
+Surfing is popular all over Bali, and particularly in Kuta.

 The bars in Kuta in Bali are a filled with Australians, Germans, British, Russians, and more, up for crazy parties, meeting other young people, and post-game after-hours adventures.
-After a crazy night of hedonism in Kuta, for many, the mornings often start with the “walk of shame” before hitting the beach for surfing and starting the cycle over.
+After a crazy night of hedonism in Kuta, for many, the mornings often start with the “walk of shame” for a lot of travelers, before hitting the beach for surfing and starting the cycle over.

 Below are some photos from one of the nights when my new friends from Russia met up with me.
-You’ll meet people from all over the world – they’re from Siberia!
+You’ll meet people from all over the world – these new friends below are from Siberia!

 Nearby in Semenyak, Bali, Indonesia, there’s bars and clubs just like in Kuta, perhaps a tad classier (and more pricey but it’s relative), and nicer restaurants.
 If I went back I’d consider staying in Semenyak instead.
 I actually tried to move to a hotel in Semenyak but upon arrival they acknowledged that I had a reservation but told me that they’re full and can’t accomodate.
 Whaaaaaat?
 This happened twice so I eventually gave up and stayed in Kuta.
 Ahhhh!